technokrat/vuexr/README.md

 inspiration.

 You are now ready to test the application with a smartphone.
-Remember that you have to connect via `HTTPS` or `localhost` for VueXR to work.
+Remember that you have to connect via `HTTPS` or `localhost` for Vuexr to work.
 Accept the camera permission request.

 #### Calibration
 For each new device we first need to calibrate the camera (i.e. automatically calculate the focal length), to project our DOM elements with the correct perspective.
 Just open [this chessboard pattern](./vendor/pattern.png) on a different screen, and try to fit all chessboard fields into the camera's view.
-VueXR will highlight the chessboard's intersection points.
+Vuexr will highlight the chessboard's intersection points.
 Press the red *Capture Frame* button, and repeat this around eight times for different perspectives.
 Press the *Calibrate* button when you are finished.
 You are now ready to detect the ArUco markers.

 ## Usage

 ### General
-In general, you only require two new components to use VueXR
+In general, you only require two new components to use Vuexr

 * `<ar-view>` is our wrapper around the AR-session.
 It does initialize all required components for computer vision, camera, and position tracking.
 It can contain arbitrarily many `<ar-element>`'s